My recipes → Your inbox. Sign up today!

 Sautéing onion and garlic in a small skillet.

-Cook the veggies: Stir in in frozen veggies, red bell pepper, cauliflower rice, and soy sauce.
-Cover and cook for 5-8 minutes or until the “rice” is tender and the veggies are heated through.
+Cook the veggies: Stir in frozen veggies, red bell pepper, cauliflower rice, and soy sauce.
+Cover and cook for 5-8 minutes or until the “rice” is tender and the veggies are heated.
+Be sure to cook the cauliflower rice for no longer than the instructed time to prevent extra moisture in the pan.
+If you cook the cauliflower rice over heat for too long, it will become soft and soggy.

 Serve and enjoy: Top with green onions and sesame seeds (if using) and dig in!